 Earwigs rarely fly and can move about readily but often hitchhike in laundry baskets, cut flowers, luggage, newspapers, carboard boxes, lumber, baskets of fruits and vegetables, automobiles, etc. They require moist, cool places and are usually found in damp crawl spaces or basements, flower gardens near the home, in mulches, compost piles, trash, under boards and in wood piles.
 During dry, hot weather, earwigs sometimes migrate indoors.
 They are active primarily at night and are often found around lights.
 They feed on mosses, lichens, algae, fungi, insects, spiders and mites, both dead and alive.
 Some earwigs are predators, feeding on aphids, while others feed on living plants and may become pests in greenhouses and on certain crops such as vegetables, fruits, ornamentals, forages and field plants.

-Earwigs are easily killed by residual insecticide treatments in cracks and crevices, along baseboards, beneath cabinets, along door and window sills and other hiding places during the day.
-Unfortunately, control will be short-term due to new earwig entry from outdoors.
+Earwigs are easily killed by residual insecticide treatments in cracks and crevices, along baseboards, beneath cabinets, along door and window sills and other hiding places that earwings frequent during the day.
+Unfortunately, control will be short-term due to continued earwig entry from outdoors.
 Emphasis should be placed first on reducing conditions and access points favorable to earwig invasions.